robflaherty/riveted/readme.md

 # Riveted
 Riveted is a Google Analytics plugin that tracks how much time users spend actively engaged on a page.

-The plugin has no dependencies and supports Universal Analytics, Classic Google Analytics, and Google Tag Manager.
+It has no dependencies and supports Universal Analytics, Classic Google Analytics, and Google Tag Manager.

+This plugin is still in beta.

 ## Usage
 ```javascript